telerik/kendo-ui-core/docs/aspnet-mvc/helpers/spreadsheet/spreadsheet-processing.md

 ### Convert DPL Document to Workbook

-The Telerik Document Processing Library provides a full-blown model for a Spreadsheet document.
+Telerik Document Processing provides a full-blown model for a Spreadsheet document.
 Convert it to `Telerik.Web.Spreadsheet.Workbook` if you want to display the result in the Kendo UI Spreadsheet widget.

 ###### Example